Gcerpa01/CompE571/A4/README.md

    python <program_name> <data_file> <algorithm>
    ```

-   - Replace '<program_name>' with the Python file name.
+   - Replace <program_name> with the Python file name.
-   - Replase '<data_file>' with the data file to be used for simulation.
+   - Replase <data_file> with the data file to be used for simulation.
-   - Replace '<algorithm>' with the algorithm to process.
+   - Replace <algorithm> with the algorithm to process.

 ## Examples